Pherpher089/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantics are what describe the content of the page using html tags.
+The type of tag that is used on a bit of contact can tell developers and computers a lot about the content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Block elements always start on a new line while inline blocks will stack horizontally on the same line.
+Inline elements do not have height value in margin or padding.
+Block elements cannot be nested in inline elements.

 3. What are the 4 areas of the box model?

+    The 4 areas of box model are margin, border, padding and content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    align-items aligns items in the vertical or y axis.

 5. Explain why git is valuable to a team of developers.

+    Git is valuable to a team because it allows for a team to work on the same code base together, without overwriting each others code or changes.
+It’s also valuable because git keeps a version history that can be reverted to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.